Health & Safety Expo at Library Feb. 19

 Light refreshments will be provided along with your chance to win a door prize.
 Register for this program and raffle entry with Kristina Grasso at kgrasso@cshospice.org.
 Everyone is welcome and encouraged to attend.

 The Cooper Memorial Library is located at 2525 Oakley Seaver Drive, Clermont, FL 34711.
-For more information, please contact Dennis Smolarek, Reference Librarian & Adult Programs at 352-536-2275 or email at dsmolarek@mylakelibrary.org.
+For more information, please contact Dennis Smolarek, Reference Librarian & Adult Programs at 352-536-2275 or email at dsmolarek@ mylakelibrary.org.